AngleProtocol/angle-docs/guides/ageur-power-usecase.md

 ---
-description: agEUR is a payment currency!
+description: Using agEUR as a payment currency
 ---

 # 💸 Pay and get paid with agEUR